MilenaMar/Game-Project--Totoro/README.md

 ## About

-Game develop during the third week of the Ironhack Bootcamp for Web Development.
+Game developed during the third week of the Ironhack Bootcamp for Web Development.

 ## Technologies used